 Note: We'll be showing the technique for turning darts into princess seams that start from the armhole, but the process is the same for ones that begin at the shoulder or neckline.

 How to Convert Bust and Waist Darts into Princess Seams

 The bodice you're starting with should have a side bust dart and a waist dart, adjusted to your bust size.
 You definitely need that if you want to end up with a princess seam that fits you like magic.

 Starting from the center point of each dart at its widest end, extend the dart points until they cross one another.
 This is the dart point.

 3. Make a Line from the Armhole to the Bust Point

 For a princess seam that starts from the armhole, draw a line using a curved ruler from the center of the armhole to the bust point.
-Now draw a notch or cross line two inches above the dart point.
+Now draw a notch or cross line 2" above the dart point.
 This will help when you're sewing the two sections together.

 4. Extend the Princess Seam

 Now you'll extend your new princess seam, going from the bust point to the outer edge line of the waist dart nearest the center front.